 – Brilliant Monochromatic

 We’ve seen a lot of neutral monochromatic interior colors in the past decade.
 There were a lot of white on white, greys on greys and other neutral colors.
-2020 encourages us to be bolder and more exciting with brilliant monochromatic of cobalt blues, aubergines, and royal greens.
+2020 encourages us to be bolder and more exciting with brilliant monochromatic cobalt blues, aubergines, and royal greens.
 Tone down your jeweled tones with metallics like gold and silver accents, or choose the more organic path of gorgeous hand-carved wooden furniture.

 – Bolder Patterns